eapowertools/qlik-field-usage-automation/README.md

 - Use Custom Template (Yes/No input)

 ### Via REST
-If its desired to trigger this application remotely via REST, all of the inputs can be passed as parameters.
+If its desired to trigger this automation remotely via REST, all of the inputs can be passed as parameters.
 The required parameters are:
 - AppId to Scan
 - Scan Base Sheets Only (Yes/No input)
 - Generate Output App (Yes/No input)